Downtown Coral Gables, Where Beautiful Lives

 The Business Improvement District (BID) of Coral Gables’ mission is to promote commercial vitality to Miracle Mile and Downtown Coral Gables, and to act as a strategic catalyst for the overall improvement of the area.
 Through the implementation of marketing and advertising programs, and engagement in the form of advocacy, this collective organization of property owners and merchants position Downtown Coral Gables as a desirable place to shop, dine, play, live and do business.

 The BID of Coral Gables is a non-profit 501(c)6 organization incorporated in July 1997.
 Originally it encompassed property within the designated geographic area of Douglas Road to Le Jeune Road (east–west) and Aragon Avenue to Andalusia Avenue (north-south).
 In November 2007, due to the overwhelming demand from businesses just outside the northern boundary of the district, the geographic area was expanded to include one more block north, making the northern boundary Giralda Avenue.
 This expansion was a result of the district’s re-election in August 2007.
 Every five years, the property owners reconsider the charter and elect to continue the BID organization.
-In 2012, the BID was re-established once again by an overwhelming majority of its property owners.
+In 2017, the BID of Coral Gables was re-established once again by an overwhelming majority of its property owners.

 6 property owners